-As the text continues, this reading necessitates taking the following six characters as another single phrase: qin ming wen si an an 欽明文思安安, a series of epithets that are then applied to Yao, the subject just introduced.
-Commentators differ regarding the interpretation of the individual characters, as traditional texts quote the passage with several variants, including se 塞 for si 思 and yanyan 晏晏 for an'an 安安.
+As the text continues, this reading necessitates taking the following six characters as another single phrase: $qin\ ming\ wen\ si\ an\ an\$ 欽明文思安安, a series of epithets that are then applied to Yao, the subject just introduced.
+Commentators differ regarding the interpretation of the individual characters, as traditional texts quote the passage with several variants, including $se\$ 塞 for $si\$ 思 and $yan-yan\$ 晏晏 for $an'an\$ 安安.
 Without compelling parallels in other texts, any interpretation of such terms, and especially of reduplicative binomes, remains speculative.
+13

-The initial four-character phrase yue ruo ji gu 曰若稽古 appears once more in the modern-text Shangshu and, in addition, twice more in the ancient-text version.
-To quickly dispose with the latter: the two chapters that in the ancient text follow the "Yao dian," namely, the "Shun dian" and the "Da Yu mo" 大禹謨
+The initial four-character phrase yue ruo ji gu 日若稽古 appears once more in the modern-script Shangshu and, in addition, twice more in the ancient-text version.
+To briefly dispose with the latter: the two chapters that in the ancient-text version follow "Yao dian," namely, "Shun dian" and "Da Yu mo" 大禹謨

-An exception to this last point is the critical comment by the eighth-century commenta-9 tor Sima Zhen 司馬貞, who questions whether the epithet fangxun is indeed Yao's name; see Shiji 2: 49.
-Sima extends the same doubt to the "names" of Shun 舜 and Yu 禹 as they appear in the Shiji, Da Dai liji, and elsewhere, as well as in the opening lines of the respective ancient-text Shangshu chapters; see below.
-Likewise, the pseudo-Kong Anguo 孔安 國 commentary to the ancient-text Shangshu interprets fangxun as descriptive of Yao; see Gu Jiegang and Liu Qiyu 2005: vol. 1, 9.
-On the other hand, in his commentary to Shiji 1: 15, Sima Zhen claims that fangxun is Yao's personal name while Yao is his posthumous temple name (shi 謚).
+An exception to this last point is the critical comment by the eighth-century commenta-11 tor Sima Zhen 司馬貞, who questions whether the epithet fangxun is indeed Yao's name; see Shiji 2.49.
+Sima extends the same doubt to the "names" of Shun 舜 and Yu 禹 as they appear in the Shiji, Da Dai liji, and elsewhere, as well as in the opening lines of the respective ancient-script Shangshu chapters; see below.
+Likewise, the pseudo-Kong Anguo 孔 安國 commentary to the ancient-script Shangshu interprets fangxun as descriptive of Yao; see Gu Jiegang and Liu Qiyu 2005: vol. 1, 9.
+On the other hand, in his commentary to Shiji 1.15, Sima Zhen claims that fangxun is Yao's personal name while Yao is his posthumous temple name (shi 謚).
 The same is claimed by Zhang Shoujie 張守節 (fl.
-725-735) in his commentary to Shiji 1: 14 and by Pei Yin 裴駰 (fifth century) in his commentary to Shiji 1:15.
-Zhang Shoujie, however, also gives specific meaning to the name fangxun: "Yao was able to imitate the merits of the previous era and thus was called fangxun" (堯能放上代 之功故曰放勳), an explanation likely inspired by Zheng Xuan's commentary that Yao "imitated the meritorious transformation of previous generations" (放效上世之功化); for the latter, see Shangshu zhengyi 2: 118c.
+725-735) in his commentary to Shiji 1.14 and by Pei Yin 裴駰 (fifth century) in his commentary to Shiji 1.15.
+Zhang Shoujie, however, also gives specific meaning to the name fangxun: "Yao was able to imitate the merits of the previous era and thus was called fangxun" (堯能放 上代之功故曰放勳), an explanation likely inspired by Zheng Xuan's commentary that Yao "imitated the meritorious transformation of previous generations" (放效上世之功); for the latter, see Shangshu zhengyi 2.118c.

-10 As David Schaberg (1996: 197) has argued, ji 稽 "specifically denotes the citation of historical precedents and language in the construction of deliberative and philosophical arguments."
+As David Schaberg (1996: 197) has argued, ji 稽 "specifically denotes the citation of historical precedents and language in the construction of deliberative and philosophical arguments."

-11 See Gu Jiegang and Liu Qiyu 2005: vol. 1, 9-11.
+See Gu Jiegang and Liu Qiyu 2005: vol. 1, 9-11.
 Recent manuscript finds have made it abundantly clear that the methods of traditional scholarship, including the meticulous investigations of Qing dynasty kaozheng 考證 philology, are powerful tools to compare textual parallels in received texts, but that they do not reach beyond the massive editorial interventions by Han (and later) scholars who translated and transcribed archaic texts into the words and characters of their own time.
-Looking at newly discovered manuscripts from late Warring States and early imperial times, one finds that binomes (such as an'an) and particles were particularly prone to a wide range of graphic variation whenever a traditional text was committed to writing; see Kern 2005, 2002. ("The Counsels of the Great Yu"), both imitate the beginning of the "Yao dian" and have been interpreted in accordance with its Han reading:
+Looking at newly discovered manuscripts from late Warring States and early imperial times, one finds that binomes (such as an'an) and particles were particularly prone to a wide range of graphic variation whenever a traditional text was committed to writing; see Kern 2005, 2002.

+("Counsels of the Great Yu"), both imitate the beginning of "Yao dian" and have been interpreted in accordance with its Han reading: